Buying a House in NH? 4 Differences You Should Know

 Average home prices are lower in NH

 This is a point most people are well aware of – you may be able to get more for your dollar in New Hampshire than Massachusetts.
-By their very nature, single-family home prices are in an almost constant state of flux, as the monthly report from the National Association of Realtors makes clear.
-But among New England states specifically, the cost of buying a house in New Hampshire is less than its neighbor to the south.
+By their very nature, single-family home prices are in an almost constant state of flux, but among New England states specifically, the cost of buying a house in New Hampshire is less than its neighbor to the south.

 For example, according to figures from real estate information firm The Warren Group, the median price for a single-family home in Massachusetts in November 2020 was $460,000.
 In New Hampshire during the same period, median sales prices were approximately $351,000, according to New Hampshire Realtors.